abrhambas01/route_face-laravel/README.md

 Laravel Routes made cooler and better

-What you can do to your route are
+What you can do to your routes are